-- Listed pre-requisite: PSQF 4143 or equivalent - Working pre-requisites are familiarity with: - Descriptive statistics (e.g., frequency, mean, variance) - Bivariate associations (e.g., Pearson correlation) - Statistical concepts (e.g., null hypothesis testing) - > Use of some (non-excel) software for all of the above - > We will quickly review these concepts in units 1-2 - Most of this class will focus on the GLM... so what's that? - You may be familiar with some aspects of it, but I will present this material in a model-driven way that lends itself better into your acquisition of future content
+- Listed pre-requisite: PSQF 4143 or equivalent - Working pre-requisites are familiarity with: - > Descriptive statistics (e.g., frequency, mean, variance) - Bivariate associations (e.g., Pearson correlation) - Statistical concepts (e.g., null hypothesis testing) - > Use of some (non-excel) software for all of the above - We will quickly review these concepts in units 1-2 - For a more thorough treatment, review the first five weeks of materials + videos of PSQF 6242 - Most of this class will focus on the GLM... so what's that?